emberjs/guides/source/localizable/tutorial/subroutes.md

 });
 ```

-Since we added `:rental_id` to the `show` path in our router, we can now access `rental_id` through the `params` in our `model` hook.
+Since we added `:rental_id` to the `show` path in our router, `rental_id` is now available in our `model` hook.
-When we call `this.get('store').findRecord('rental', params.rental_id)`, Ember Data makes an HTTP GET request to `/rentals/our-id`.
+When we call `this.store.findRecord('rental', params.rental_id)`, Ember Data queries `/rentals/our-id` using a HTTP GET request ([learn more about that here](../../models/)).
-You can read more about Ember Data in the [Models section](../../models/) of the guides,
-and read about the `findRecord` method of the Ember Data store service in the [API Documentation](http://emberjs.com/api/data/classes/DS.Store.html#method_findRecord).

-To ensure that we are properly interfacing with Ember Data, we'll write a unit test that confirms `findRecord` is called with the correct parameters.
+To make sure that our model hook is working properly, we'll write a unit test that confirms `findRecord` is called with the correct parameters.
 Since we are already leveraging ember-cli-mirage for our app persistence in this tutorial, we'll leverage it for our route test to act as a stub for the HTTP request that gets generated when we fetch our rental.

 Mirage will automatically start when the app starts for an acceptance test, but since we are writing a unit test, the same application start logic is not executed.